 As far as waterfalls in Southern California go, I have seen a lot.
 I think if I had to pick a favorite though, Bonita Falls would probably be near the top of the list.
 This majestic waterfall falls over 100 feet, which by Southern California standards is massive.
 It is an excellent example of the gems that are often missed in our area and a perfect first hike for people that are not used to hiking but want to try it.
 Seeing a waterfall like this so close to home has helped me turn many a friend onto hiking.
 The one complaint I have about this waterfall is the increasing amount of graffiti that is found here each time I go back.
-I can’t fathom who would want to do this and if you are reading this and are one of them, please stop!
+I can’t fathom who would want to do this, and if you are reading this and are one of them, please stop!
 For everyone else, check out how to see it for yourself below.

 - 2 miles round trip with about 300 feet of elevation

 - You will be walking over rocks the whole time as there is no trail

 Let me preface this by saying this hike is easy to get lost on if you do not know the way.
-It is an easy 1 mile each way, but you must follow the instructions to find it and if you are worried about getting there check out some other blogs as well.
+It is an quick 1 mile each way, but you must follow the instructions to find it, and if you are worried about getting there, check out some other blogs as well.

 The hike begins with a small river crossing.
 There should be multiple ways to get across without getting wet, but make sure to be careful.

 From here, the hike dumps you into the rock wash that you will be walking on the entire way.
-For directions to get to the falls, I would just say keep left.
+For directions to get to the falls, I would say keep left.
 The waterfall will be on a small trail on the left that you shouldn’t miss as long as you stay on that side.

 After about 3/4ths of a mile, you should see a small path heading up the left side of the mountain with lots of green trees and even a graffiti arrow.